 AUTHORIZATION: The Passaic Tidal area is part of the larger Passaic River Main Stem project, which was authorized for construction by Section 101(a)(18) of the Water Resources Development Act (WRDA) of 1990, as amended; and In accordance with the Disaster Relief Appropriation Action of 2013 (Public Law 113-2), enacted by Congress in response to Hurricane Sandy in October 2012.

 STATUS: The detailed design phase was initiated in August 2019.
-A Project Partnership Agreement (PPA) for construction is scheduled for execution in January 2021, with the non-Federal partner, NJDEP.
-It’s anticipated that the project will include three construction contracts, with the first contract scheduled for award in November 2021.
+A Project Partnership Agreement (PPA) for construction was signed on 17 March 2021, with the non-Federal partner, NJDEP.
+It’s anticipated that the project will include three construction contracts, with the first contract scheduled for award in August 2022.

 Mr. Jason Shea